inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 There are other queues for AFx classes and BE.
 The AFx queues use RED to implement 3 different drop priorities within the class.
 BE packets are stored in a drop tail queue.
-Packets from AFxy and BE queues are sheduled by a WRR scheduler, which ensures that the remaining bandwith is allocated among the classes according to the specified weights.
+Packets from AFxy and BE queues are scheduled by a WRR scheduler, which ensures that the remaining bandwidth is allocated among the classes according to the specified weights.